Serious incident on Auckland's North Shore: 'He was yelling - Help me!'

 "There was at least three ambulances earlier, but there are two here now and a manager."

-Te Aroha Devon was walking home from the nearby Auckland University of Technology campus when she someone screaming for help.
+Te Aroha Devon was walking home from the nearby Auckland University of Technology campus when she heard someone screaming for help.

 "There was a gentleman across the road in the house, on the second floor who was yelling for help," she said.